 4. Avoid open-source or Linux-based NAS, opt for Windows-based networks.

 5. Try to limit shared file-based TMs to 50,000 TUs – this will help with performance and maintenance.
-This is not mandatory and larger TUs have been used.

-6. SDL Trados Studio Freelance licenses or Starter licenses are desktop licenses and will only run on workgroup-based networks.
-Studio Freelance or Stater will not work on a domain-based network, Studio Professional is the version used on domain-based networks.
-For more information on network types refer to the KB articles.
-If you try to run Studio Freelance or Starter on a domain-based network, the following error message will be displayed: Your current license does not allow you to run SDL Trados Studio when connected to a corporate domain-based network
+6. Trados Studio Freelance licenses are desktop licenses and will only run on workgroup-based networks.
+Studio Freelance will not work on a domain-based network, Studio Professional is the version used on domain-based networks.

-SDL SupportSDL Support will try to do everything they can to help in the event of a problem.
-However, if the user is using external networking facilities or cloud-based sharing on their network or behind their own firewalls, it is the user’s responsibility to ensure that they have the correct security measures in place and that they allocate users with the correct permissions.
-SDL provides configuration options in its software that enable end users to enable security features but this is the sole responsibility of the end user to ensure they are in place and suitable for their organization.
-If you are working with file-based TMs/ Termbases that are shared across multiple users and have any errors or run into issues, the first step should be to try to reproduce the issue on your own local hardware, away from the network - copy the file-based TM/ Termbase onto your local disk.
-SDL Support will ask for that as a first troubleshooting step.
-If the error persists with the file-based TM/ Termbase copied locally, then SDL Support will continue troubleshooting on your local copy until the resolution is found.
-You can then implement the resolution to your networked version and revert back to your shared TM/ Termbase.
-An additional way to find help is to connect with other users to see if they have had the same problem or issue, ask about their experience, how they resolved the issue, or what worked best for them.
-You can contact the SDL community here.
+7. For more information on network types refer to the KB articles.
+If you try to run Studio Freelance on a domain-based network, the following error message will be displayed: Your current license does not allow you to run Trados Studio when connected to a corporate domain-based network RWS SupportIf the user is using external networking facilities or cloud-based sharing on their network or behind their own firewalls, it is the user’s responsibility to ensure that they have the correct security measures in place and that they allocate users with the correct permissions.
+RWS provides configuration options in its software that enable end users to enable security features but this is the sole responsibility of the end user to ensure they are in place and suitable for their organization.
+If you are working with file-based TMs / Termbases that are shared across multiple users and have any errors or run into issues, the first step should be to try to reproduce the issue on your own local hardware, away from the network - copy the file-based TM / Terminology onto your local disk.

-2. Control and security with role-based permissions giving users unique degrees of authority to work on the same TM/ Termbase
+2. Control and security with role-based permissions giving users unique degrees of authority to work on the same TM / Termbase.

 3. Automation of tasks